Early Intervention Services

 1. Percentage of clients with positive tests who have a care plan documented in the primary client record.

-Progress Notes: Progress notes should be maintained in each client’s primary record and include documentation of the assistance the EIS staff provided to the client to help achieve the goal of a successful linkage to OAHS services.
+Progress Notes: Agencies must maintain progress notes in each client’s primary record.
+Progress notes must include documentation of the assistance the EIS staff provided to the client to achieve successful linkage to OAHS services.

 1. Percentage of clients with positive tests that have documented progress notes showing assistance provided to the client.

-Referrals and Follow-up: EIS staff will assist the clients with referrals to necessary services to achieve successful linkage to care.
-Referrals should be documented in the client’s primary record and should include referrals to the following, as applicable:
+Referrals and Follow-up: EIS staff must assist clients with referrals to necessary services to achieve successful linkage to care, including the following:

 • OAHS